Real-World Light Field Image Super-Resolution via Degradation Modulation: Related Work

 Yoon et al. \cite{LFCNN15} proposed the first DNN-based method called LFCNN to enhance both spatial and angular resolution of an LF.
 In their method, SAIs are first super-resolved using SRCNN \cite{SRCNN14}, and then finetuned in pairs or quads to incorporate angular information.
 Wang et al. \cite{LFNet} proposed a bidirectional recurrent network for LF image SR, in which the angular information in adjacent horizontal and vertical views was incorporated in a recurrent manner.
 Zhang et al. \cite{resLF} proposed a multi-branch residual network to incorporate the multi-directional epipolar geometry prior for LF image SR. In their subsequent work MEG-Net \cite{MEG-Net}, the SR performance was further improved by applying 3D convolutions to SAI stacks of different angular directions.
 Jin et al. \cite{ATO} developed an all-to-one method for LF image SR, and performed structural consistency regularization to preserve the LF parallax structure.
 Wang et al. \cite{LF-InterNet} developed an LF-InterNet to repetitively interact spatial and angular information for LF image SR, and then generalized the spatial-angular interaction mechanism to the disentangling mechanism \cite{DistgLF} to achieve state-of-the-art SR accuracy.

 More recently, Wang et al. \cite{LF-DFnet} used deformable convolutions \cite{deformable,deformableV2} to address the disparity problem in LF image SR. Cheng et al. \cite{ZSLFSR} proposed a zero-shot learning scheme to handle the domain gap among different LF datasets.
 Liang et al. \cite{LFT} proposed a Transformer-based LF image SR network, in which a spatial Transformer and an angular Transformer were designed to model long range spatial dependencies and angular correlation, respectively.
-Wang et al. \cite{DPT} proposed a detail-preserving Transformer to exploit non-local context information and preserve details for LF image SR.
+Wang et al. \cite{DPT} proposed a detail-preserving Transformer to exploit non-local context information and preserve details for LF image SR. Liang et al. \cite{EPIT} investigated the non-local spatial-angular correlations in LF image SR, and developed a Transformer-based network called EPIT to achieve state-of-the-art SR performance.

-Although remarkable progress have been achieved in LF image SR, existing methods only focus on the advanced network design but ignored the generalization capability to multiple degradations.
-In this paper, we bridge the gap between single image SR and LF image SR by developing the first LF image SR pipeline with multiple degradations, and investigate the degradation adaption capability of SR networks.
+Although remarkable progress have been achieved in LF image SR, existing methods only focus on the advanced network design but ignored the generalization capability to real-world degradation.
+In this paper, we handle the real-world LF image SR problem by formulating a practical LF degradation model and designing a degradation-modulating network.